npearce/F5-iApps_and_Ansible-playbooks/BIG-IP/03-README.md

 7. For 'Playbook', select 'BIG-IP/03-bigip-install_iapp.yml'
 8. For 'Machine Credential' click the magnifying glass and select 'bigips'.
 9. Leave verbosity set as '0 (Normal)'.
-10. Remember to add the required variables in again, referenced in the comments at the top of the playbook: `username:, password:, appsvcs_file:, appsvcs_source:, appsvcs_ver:`.
+10. Remember to add the required variables in again, referenced in the comments at the top of the playbook:

+`username:

+password:

+appsvcs_file:

+appsvcs_source:

+appsvcs_ver:`

 11. Click 'Save'.
-12. Scroll to the bottom of the page and click the 'Rocket Ship' icon next to *myTemplate-03*.
+12. Scroll to the bottom of the page and click the 'Rocket Ship' icon next to **myTemplate-03**.

 ##Review
 If you now login to the BIG-IP you will see a new iApp installed.
 This particular Ansible playbook has a lot of interesting debug information.
 I suggest you edit the Job Template and run it again, for reference.